Code-Institute-Submissions/lastmilestone/README.md

   python manage.py runserver
   ```

   in GitPod.
-This bug makes no effect on the website .
+This bug makes no effect on the website.